 The mix of backpackers and locals creates a unique, exciting vibe that really captures the essence of Bangkok’s nightlife.

-Pro Tip: Go on a weekday for a less crowded experience.
+Go on a weekday for a less crowded experience.
 Keep an eye on your belongings and use reliable transportation to get back to your accommodation safely.

 Useful Tips